Texas Beetle Information

 Animated Video - Logo - Southwestern Entomologists

-Jeweled Zopherus chilensis - Beetles are occasionally employed as living Jewelry in Mexico - University of Michigan
+Jeweled Zopherus chilensis - Beetles are occasionally employed as 'living jewelry' in Mexico - University of Michigan

-zoph, -er, -ero, -o (G).
+zopher (G).
 Dusky, gloomy; darkness

-nodul, =us (L).
+nodulus (L).
 A little knot

 haldemani = patronym, see biography